 Boaz Energy acquired the Underlying Properties through various acquisitions since October 2013.
 The existence of a material title deficiency with respect to the Underlying Properties could reduce the value of a property or render it worthless, thus adversely affecting the Net Profits Interest and the distributions to Trust unitholders.
-Boaz Energy does not obtain title insurance covering mineral leaseholds, and Boaz Energy's failure to cure any title defects may cause Boaz Energy to lose its rights to production from the Underlying Properties.
+Boaz Energy does not obtain title insurance covering mineral leaseholds, and Boaz Energy's, or any successor to Boaz Energy's, failure to cure any title defects may cause Boaz Energy or any successor to Boaz Energy to lose its rights to production from the Underlying Properties.
 In the event of any such material title problem, profits available for distribution to Trust unitholders and the value of the Trust units may be reduced.